hookdeck/terraform-provider-hookdeck/templates/guides/rules.md

 The transformation rule allows you to modify the payload of a webhook before it gets delivered to a destination.

-For more information on how to set up transformations, see our [transformation documentation](https://hookdeck.com/docs/transformations).
+For more information on how to set up transformations, see the [Hookdeck transformation documentation](https://hookdeck.com/docs/transformations).

-To use transformation with Terraform, you need to create a new transformation before using it with your connection.
-Here's how that should look:
+To use transformation with Terraform, you must create a new transformation before using it with your connection.
+Here's an example transformation:

 ```hcl
 resource "hookdeck_transformation" "my_transformation" {